 Role

-Dr Irene Zempi is an Associate Professor in Criminology in the Department of Criminology and Criminal Justice at Nottingham Trent University.
+Dr Irene Zempi is an Associate Professor in Criminology in the Department of Criminology and Criminal Justice (CCJ) at Nottingham Trent University.
 Irene is the Department's representative for Equality, Diversity and Inclusion, and sits on the School's EDI committee.
-She is a member of the Departmental Athena SWAN committee, co-leads the Criminology and Criminal Justice Research Seminars, and mentors NTU staff on the PGCAP/Apprenticeship course.
+She leads the Departmental Athena SWAN submission, co-leads the CCJ Research Seminars, and mentors NTU staff on the PGCAP/Apprenticeship course.
+Irene is the Lead of the NTU Hate Crime Research Group: https://www.ntu.ac.uk/research/groups-and-centres/groups/hate-crime-research-group

 Career overview